beitmenotyou-com/OmniSocial-ProtocolKit/docs/Protocols/nostr.md

 - Authentication is based on pubkey/signature
 - Events must follow NIP-01 structure
-- Relays must be whitelisted or passed in request
+- Relays must be whitelisted or passed in the request